Zyrio/Ictus/docs/ApiV2.md

    - `originalFilename` The name of the file in its original form (usually indifferent from `filename`)
    - `dateUploaded` The date the upload completed, in UTC
    - `source` The "source" of the file, or the containing folder the physical file is in
+   - `hits` The amount of times this file has been request
 - `tags` (collection)
 	- `id` The ID unique to a tag->file link
 	- `hits` (currently unused)